mittielawrence22/notes/README.md

 # 2024-03-13
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making the most of your time.
 Planning ahead can help to avoid last-minute emergencies and ensure you have enough time to complete all of the necessary tasks.
 Finally, staying organized by using version control, task management tools,and regular code reviews can lead to a cleaner, more maintainable codebase.
 Remember, good programming is not just about writing code, it' s about organizing and maintaining code effectively.

+# 2024-03-14
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and conciseness.
+Write code that's easy to read, understand, and maintain.
+Avoid unnecessary complexity; it often leads to bugs and hinders evolution.
+Always remember, you write code not only for computers but also for humans to comprehend and collaborate on."

+Translation: The essence of today's programming wisdom lies in the principle that simplicity is the highest form of sophistication.
+When writing code, aim for clearness and brevity.
+Produce code that is easily readable, comprehensible, and maintainable.
+Shun unneeded complexity as it commonly results in errors and obstructs future development.
+Bear in mind that you're writing code not just for machines to execute, but also for fellow humans to interpret and work with cooperatively.